cap-java/cds-feature-attachments/doc/Design.md

 #### Repository for Deploy

-In the root `pom.xml` and the `cds-feature-attachments/pom.xml` the repository for the deployment is defined.
+In the root `pom.xml` the repository for the deployment is defined.
 The following code snippet shows the repository definition in the `pom.xml` file.

 ```xml
 <distributionManagement>